travis-ci/docs-travis-ci-com/blog/_posts/2013-09-06-rgsoc-and-travis.md

 with the chance to dive deeper into coding and to get in touch with the amazing Open Source community.
 On top of that it gives the Rails Girls movement a longer-term goal of supporting women in technology and role models: Being the first Rails Girls students who make meaningful contributions to projects like Rails, Sinatra, Bundler, Spree... we think they'll inspire many others with their stories.

-In bearly 2 months the dream of a Summer of Code had become reality:
+In barely 2 months the dream of a Summer of Code had become reality:

 * Over 140 students applied [from all over the world](http://railsgirlssummerofcode.org/students).
 * Over 280 people & companies donated for the campaign.